N0067H/N0067H/README.md

 - C#
 - Rust
 - TypeScript
-> Idioms of TypeScript is really beautiful.
+> Idioms of TypeScript are really beautiful.
 - V (Not main, Just favorite)
 > When I was studying PLT, I often referred to the source code of early version of the V language.